jordantanudjaja/Stonks-Scraper/README.md

 information that is not found in Google Finance from other financial tracking websites.
 A Jupyter Notebook containing the fbprophet library is used to forecast future prices of any security or cryptocurrency in the Yahoo Finance API database.

-Potential idea expansion: Apply other ML models like Linear Regression, SVM, Random Forest etc to do some form of technical analysis to predict future value (other than prices), Monte Carlo simulation and solver analysis to apply the CAPM model to find the best investment portfolio with highest potential returns and lowest risk (variance).
+Potential idea expansion: Apply other ML models like Linear Regression, SVM, Random Forest etc to predict future value, Monte Carlo simulation and solver analysis to graph the Efficient Frontier and find the best investment portfolio with highest potential returns and lowest risk via the Sharpe Ratio.

 <b>Websites Scraped:</b>
 <ol>